 Our correspondent, Adi, shares her once-in-a-lifetime meal at ‘the best restaurant in the world,’ Noma, in Copenhagen, Denmark.
 Yes, we’re jealous!

-Reserving a table at Noma
+How to Reserve a table at Noma

 The process of getting a reservation, at Noma, is pretty straightforward but requires a bit of patience.
 The Reservations page has instructions on how to book a table online, as well as a private dining experience.
-The reservation is made 3 months in advance on a specific day, decided by Noma.
+The reservation is made three months in advance on a specific day, decided by Noma.

 When your turn comes, you are allowed 10 minutes to complete the reservation.
 I did it in much less than 10 minutes and, as soon as I was finished, I was immediately kicked out of the reservations page.
 I nearly froze in fear thinking I didn’t get the reservation, after waiting for 2 hours to get to this point.
 But, 5 minutes later, I had an email confirming my reservation.

 You will be asked to reconfirm your reservation, two weeks before dining at Noma.
 Not showing up means getting charged for the entire price of the menu.
 You can, however, cancel up to 5 days before your reservation date.

 Noma is located in an old warehouse, on the waterfront, in the Christianshavn neighbourhood of central Copenhagen.

 Our reservations were for lunch, and the excitement was a little much for me so, my husband and I made it there about an hour early.

 The first thing I noticed was just how inconspicuous it is, with an arrangement of native Nordic plants and volcanic rocks around the restaurant.
 Being that we were there a little early, we decided to walk around the building where Noma resides.
 As we were doing this, we were hit with the smell of something being smoked or grilled, and the adventure had begun.